edofrederix/briscola/README.md

 respectively.
 They are interfaced via the Eigen support functions.
 The SuperLU package can optionally be built from the `dependencies` directory too with the `makeSuperLU` script.

-Because direct solvers are mostly only used at coarse grid levels their performance it usually not very important and the ones offered by Eigen should suffice.

 ## Documentation